-- a AIFMs that manage AIFs must be authorised.
+- AIFMs that manage AIFs must be authorised.
 To be authorised, an AIFM must, among other conditions, exceed minimum capital requirements;

-- c AIFMs must be able to show that specific safeguards are in place against conflicts of interest;
+- AIFMs must be able to show that specific safeguards are in place against conflicts of interest;

-- i there will be restrictions on asset stripping; and
+- restrictions on asset stripping; and

 Details on the key features of the AIFMD listed above, as implemented in the national law of Member States, are outlined in the national chapters.

 iii Level 2 measures and Level 3 guidance